eljandoubi/Predict-Customer-Churn-with-Clean-Code/README.md

 ## Description

-This project is Clean Code Principles.
+This project is about Clean Code Principles.
 The problem is to predict credit card customers that are most likely to churn using clean code best practices.

 ## Prerequisites